Our Story and Our Purpose

 Dr. Randy Cox was hired as the first President of Southeastern Free Will Baptist College.
 He committed to serve in this capacity while continuing to pastor the First Free Will Baptist Church in Raleigh, NC.
 He began his duties in the summer of 1982 along with Lorenza and Dolly Stox who moved to Virginia Beach after accepting the job as the Dean of the college.
 The remainder of the beginning faculty and staff moved to the area during the summer of 1983.

 There were 89 students to register for the 1983 fall semester.
 In the next couple of years Southeastern grew in enrollment and staff.
-Some faculty who were part time became full time.
+Some faculty who were part-time became full-time.
 Others were hired to complement the program.
 In 1985 Dr. Joseph Ange became the first full time president of the college.

 In 1987, Southeastern moved to its present location in Wendell, NC.
-A 60 acre farm was purchased and four office/dormitory/classroom buildings and a cafeteria were erected and the old farm house was renovated for the administration building.
+A 60-acre farm was purchased and four office/dormitory/classroom buildings and a cafeteria were erected and the old farm house was renovated for the administration building.
 Much of this work was not complete when the school began in the fall.
 An empty office building next door was rented for offices and other functions while the new campus was completed.

 In 1989 Billy Bevan was hired as the third President of Southeastern while he continued to pastor Hilltop Free Will Baptist Church.
-In 1996 Brother Bevan resigned his pastorate and became the second full time president of the college.
+In 1996 Brother Bevan resigned his pastorate and became the second full-time president of the college.

 The college had originally started with the intention of offering degrees of various sorts.
 However, in 2000 the Board of Directors realized that the focus of the college was on ministry and that all of the degrees being offered were ministry related.
 Therefore, they voted that the mission reflect that and be changed so say, “The purpose of Southeastern Free Will Baptist Bible College is to train students for church-related ministries.”